For First Time Blood Donors

 • Platelets, used in the treatment of transplant and chemotherapy patients.

+There are several automated donation procedures.
+You may be asked to give a different type of apheresis donation each time you give, based upon current needs.
 Automated donation procedures are safe.
 They usually take longer than a whole blood donation, but while you donate, you can watch television or videos, listen to music, and in some LifeShare locations, you can even surf the web.

 Therapeutic Blood Donation